zgfgNew/PlayIntegrityFork/README.md

 - For spoofing locked bootloader and attempting to pass Play Integrity STRONG verdict I only recommend using the latest official [Tricky Store](https://github.com/5ec1cff/TrickyStore) build.

-- Note: Using Tricky Store to achieve STRONG integrity (with an unrevoked hardware keybox.xml) requires the Advanced Settings "spoofProvider" disabled and either "spoofProps" disabled or the "*.security_patch" entry commented out, but to achieve DEVICE integrity (with Tricky Store default AOSP software keybox.xml or a revoked keybox.xml) requires at least "spoofProps" enabled, and some fingerprints may also require "spoofProvider".
-More known working private fingerprints can achieve DEVICE/STRONG integrity on more devices using these Advanced Settings in conjunction with Tricky Store than was possible with Tricky Store alone since they require fingerprint props spoofing.
+- Note: Using Tricky Store to achieve STRONG Legacy integrity (with an unrevoked hardware keybox.xml) requires the Advanced Settings "spoofProvider" disabled and either "spoofProps" disabled or the "*.security_patch" entry commented out, but to achieve DEVICE Legacy integrity (with Tricky Store default AOSP software keybox.xml or a revoked keybox.xml) requires at least "spoofProps" enabled, and some fingerprints may also require "spoofProvider".
+More known working private fingerprints can achieve DEVICE/STRONG Legacy integrity on more devices using these Advanced Settings in conjunction with Tricky Store than was possible with Tricky Store alone since they require fingerprint props spoofing.

 </details>